 5. Everything is a Learning Opportunity

-Not only did I learn so much from the projects I was given at Leverage, but also from the conversations I had and the meetings I sat in on.
+Not only did I learn so much from the projects I was given, but also from the conversations I had and the meetings I sat in on while interning at LeverageIT.
 I had never seen the inner workings of a business before and the different roles that are required to run a web design agency.
-I saw that communication, especially when working across different time zones is key for everyone to be on the same page and for the process of building a website to run smoothly.
+I saw that communication, especially when working across different time zones, is key for everyone to be on the same page and for the process of building a website to run smoothly.
 I learned what working as part of a bigger team feels like and got to use Slack to communicate with coworkers in and out of the office.
 Getting to work on client projects was also an amazing learning experience because in school, I’m mostly able to design projects how I choose rather than taking into account another person’s preferences.
-Designing with a client in mind really forced to me to think about what would work best for them rather than what I wanted.
+Designing with a client in mind really forced me to think about what would work best for them rather than what I wanted.

 Conclusion

-Being able to work at Leverage, in a creative environment this summer was everything I had hoped for and more.
+Being able to work at LeverageIT in a creative environment this summer was everything I had hoped for and more.
 While school can teach you specific skillsets, it was great to be able to try new things that I wouldn’t have otherwise.
-I was given the opportunity to create posts for social media and learnt how to navigate UXpin and WordPress.
-I got to meet new people who I learned a lot from and was able to experience first hand working in an awesome and creative environment.
+Interning at LeverageIT, I was allowed to create posts for social media and learn how to navigate UXpin and WordPress.
+I got to meet new people who I learned a lot from and was able to experience firsthand working in an awesome and creative environment.

 Written by Shira Sherman, Design Intern